 In connection with the Arch Western acquisition, we entered into two new five-year credit facilities: a \$675 million non-amortizing term loan, or the Arch Western credit facility, and a \$900 million credit facility, or the Arch Coal credit facility, including a \$300 million fully amortizing term loan and a \$600 million revolving credit facility.
 Borrowings under the Arch Coal credit facility were used to finance the acquisition of ARCO's Colorado and Utah coal operations, to pay related fees and expenses, to refinance existing corporate debt and for general corporate purposes.
 Borrowings under the Arch Western credit facility were used to fund a portion of a \$700 million cash distribution by Arch Western to ARCO, which occurred simultaneously with ARCO's contribution of its Wyoming coal operations and other assets to Arch Western.
 The \$675 million term loan is secured by Arch Western's membership interests in its subsidiaries.
 We have not guaranteed the Arch Western credit facility.
-At June 30, 2000, there was \$209.7 million available to borrow under our revolving credit facility.
+At September 30, 2000, there was \$231.0 million available to borrow under our revolving credit facility.

-The rate of interest on the borrowings under the credit facilities is, at our option, the PNC Bank base rate or a rate based on LIBOR and current market rates for bank lines of credit.
 We are exposed to market risk associated with interest rates.
-At June 30, 2000, our debt included \$1.168 billion of floating-rate debt.
+At September 30, 2000, our debt included \$1.147 billion of floating-rate debt, for which the rate of interest is, at our option, the PNC Bank base rate or a rate based on LIBOR and current market rates for bank lines of credit.
 To manage this exposure, we enter into interest-rate swap agreements to modify the interest-rate characteristics of outstanding debt.
-At June 30, 2000, we had interest-rate swap agreements having a total notional value of \$782.5 million.
-These swap agreements are used to convert variable-rate debt to fixed-rate debt.
-Under these swap agreements, we pay a weighted average fixed rate of 5.74% (before the credit spread over LIBOR) and receive a weighted average variable rate based upon 30-day and 90-day LIBOR.
+At September 30, 2000, we had interest-rate swap agreements having a total notional value of \$755.0 million.
+These swap agreements are used to convert variable-rate debt to fixedrate debt.
+Under these swap agreements, we pay a weighted average fixed rate of 5.75% (before the credit spread over LIBOR) and receive a weighted average variable rate based upon 30-day and 90-day LIBOR.
+At September 30, 2000, the remaining term of the swap and collar agreements ranged from 23 to 57 months.
+We accrue amounts to be paid or received under interest-rate swap agreements over the lives of the agreements.
+These amounts are recognized as adjustments to interest expense over the lives of agreements, thereby adjusting the effective interest rate on our debt.
+The fair value of the swap agreements are not recognized in the financial statements.
+Gains and losses on terminations of interest-rate swap agreements are deferred on the balance sheet (in other longterm liabilities) and amortized as an adjustment to interest expense over the remaining term of the terminated swap agreement.
+All instruments are entered into for other than trading purposes.